Also Check out the Training Videos for Presets.

 Some aspects of how presets are organized have changed from previous versions of Studio Artist.
 There is now one main Preset folder that needs to reside in the same folder as the Studio Artist application.
 Inside the Preset folder are individual folders for the different types of presets as seen above.

 Inside each of these individual folders the first level of folder hierarchy specifies the Collections for that preset type.
 Inside each of the Collection folders the first level of folder hierarchy specifies the Categories for that particular Collection.
-The screen snap above shows the Collections for the Image Operation presets and the Categories associated with the Default collection.
+The screen snap above shows the Collections for the Paint Action Sequence Presets, The Categories and the presets for the General Category.

-Of course you can always drag and drop presets manually from the file system on to the Studio Artist icon in the OSX dock to import them.
+Of course you can always drag and drop presets manually from the file system on to the Studio Artist icon.

 The one exception to the Collection-Category folder hierarchy discussed above is the Favorite folder in the main Preset folder.
 You can think of Favorites as being a Collection of its own as opposed to a specific preset type.
 The first level of folders in the Favorites folder define the various Categories for your custom Favorites.
 Again, there are no Favorites Collections, just Favorites Categories.